Family/Graduate Housing Handbook

 WSU reserves the right to revise rental rates during the period of the lease.
 You will be given at least 60 days notice of rental increases, so you can make other accommodations if you so desire.

 Safety regulations are based upon common causes of fires in residential structures.
 They provide you with information to make you and your home fire-safe.
-If you have questions or desire further information on fire prevention or fire survival, please give your University Fire Department a call at 335-1766.
+If you have questions or desire further information on fire prevention or fire survival, please contact WSU Fire at (335-1766).

 - Portable space heaters are not permitted.